Ayesh/WordPress-Password-Hash/readme.txt

 = 1.5 =
 * Fix a security issue with the password verification when updating from a password_hash()-compatible hashing algorithm to another.
 Thanks to Steve Thomas (Sc00bz on Github).

+= 2.0 =
+This is a major rewrite of the plugin.
+This version still requires PHP 5.5, but WordPress 5.2+ now requires PHP version 5.6 to function, and this is enforced at plugin level as well.

+Core functionality of the plugin is extracted to a separate class.
+This plugin aims to be as light-weight as possible, and this version cuts the main plugin file size to less than half the v1.x size.

+There is a new namespaced PasswordHash class that is more cleaner and well-structured compared to our v1 code base.

+* Fixes a bug that the hook-provided hash cost changes did not trigger a password rehash.
+Thanks to Steve Thomas (Sc00bz on Github).
+* Adds support for Argon2I, Argon2ID and any future hashing algorithms PHP will introduce.
+See the updated FAQ item on how to use the new hashing algorithms.
+* Removed a helper function used to trigger an admin warning if the plugin cannot properly work.
+The notices are now shown with help of lambda functions (which further reduces the code bloat and load).